KANSAS CITY, Mo. – The road to veganism, vegetarianism and even a gluten-free diet isn’t always easy.

 “Sadly, I think the word ‘vegan’ just has such a bad stigma to it because I don’t know, maybe like, the stereotype, like we’re snotty and we think we’re way better, and that’s just so what we want to break,” Morris said.
 “We just want to show people that it’s OK, like give it a try.”

 The number of plant-based eaters has skyrocketed across the globe, with nearly 14% of the world population identifying as vegan, vegetarian, or some other related category last year, according to a 2021 article published by The Economist.

 “Only 3.4% of Americans were vegetarian in 2015,” and of those, only 0.4% were vegans, according to The Economist.
 But by January 2021, the number of vegans in the U.S. reached 3.5%, nearly nine times that of 2015.

 “It’s really cool how it’s becoming just so much easier to transition and not even miss meat by this point,” Seth Kean, owner of Sweet EMOtion, a vegan ice cream parlor located in North Kansas City, said.

-Today, as many as 6% of U.S. consumers say they are vegan, six times the number of Americans who self-identified as vegan in 2014, just 1%, according to PlantProteins.co, a website dedicated to helping people eat more plant-based protein.
+Today, as many as 10% of U.S. adults say they are vegan, according to Soylent, a company dedicated to helping people eat more plant-based products.